MathysCogne/hackathon_kiln/README.md

 ## 🚀 Project Objective

-The goal is to offer an intelligent assistant capable of delivering precise insights into Ethereum staking, validator performance, and transactions, using Kiln's API.
-The AI agent acts as a bridge between users and the blockchain, making information more accessible and actionable.
+The goal is to provide an AI-powered assistant that both educates on blockchain concepts and can help advanced users quickly retrieve precise, real-time data using Kiln's API.
+Acting as a bridge to the blockchain, the AI makes information more accessible, and actionable.

 </br>